Music theory

 Teachers

-• Main study area: The Music Theory main subject as well as subjects supporting this.
+• Main study area: The main subject Music Theory and subjects that support this

-• Pedagogics: Subjects where you communicate and teach, as well as subjects that support this
+• Pedagogy: Subjects where you convey and teach as well as subjects that support this

-• Entrepreneurial Studies: Subjects and projects that give you experience as an entrepreneur and similar
+• Entrepreneurship: Subjects and projects where you gain experience as an entrepreneur, etc.

-All master’s (MMus) programmes include Entrepreneurial Studies and are concluded with a master’s project.
+All master’s programs (cand.musicae) include entrepreneurship and end with a master’s project.

 Curricula